boweichen/DSML/README.md

 > **For UoL's students:**
 >  * Many recommended materials have free e-copies, please google them.
 Physcial copies of some materials can be borrowed from the university library, please check the library database [[Link](https://library.lincoln.ac.uk)]
 >  * If you have been enrolled in the module CMP3036M Data Science, please be aware that you are NOT expected to read all materials here!
-The topics covered in lectures (theory) mainly come from two textbooks and the tools introduced in workshops (practice) mainly based on workshop materials, please check your slides, example codes, and assessement documents on Blackboard [[Link](https://blackboard.lincoln.ac.uk)].
+The topics covered in lectures (theory) mainly come from two textbooks and the tools introduced in workshops (practice) mainly based on workshop materials, please check your slides, example codes, and assessment documents on Blackboard [[Link](https://blackboard.lincoln.ac.uk)].
 The list here is a general guide for your direct study.
 I would suggest you to select the materials according to your background and interest.
 If you have any questions, suggestions, comments, or need guidance, please contact me.
 >  * If you have chosen the Level-3/MComp projects with me, this reading list will provide you a guidance on preliminaries (i.e., models and tools) for your projects.